 Time after time, they discovered amazingly that six percent (6%) of the products accounted for half--that's right, 50 percent--of the sales.
 Almost equally amazing was the discovery that 95 percent of sales were produced by 50 percent of the SKUs (products).
 Of course, that meant that the other 50 percent of sales were scattered hither and thither across the remaining five percent (5%) of SKUs.
 This analysis became known as the Glenday Sieve.

-You can read more about this discover here: Glenday, Ian, and Ricky L. Sather.
+You can read more about this discovery here: Glenday, Ian, and Ricky L. Sather.
 Lean RFS (Repetitive Flexible Supply): Putting the Pieces Together.
 Boca Raton: CRC, 2014.
 Print.

 A few months ago, I wrote about applying the Glenday Sieve in managing production and your supply chain.
 In the article, I would like to point out how our clients might benefit applying the Glenday Sieve for segmenting their market.